 For added flavor, toss your vegetables with olive oil and salt or dried herbs.
 For fruit, sprinkle evenly with sugar.

-Once the broiler is ready, place your produce in the oven and cook or char them based on your recipe.
+Once the broiler is ready, place your produce in the oven and cook or char them based on your recipe for about 10 minutes until tender and browned.
 Monitor your fruit or vegetables regularly and turn them frequently to prevent burning.

 Once your produce has cooked, remove it from the broiling pan and let it rest.
 You can then serve the produce as is or cut it into smaller pieces for use in recipes.

 Adjust the oven rack so your bread or casserole dish can fit under the broiler.

 Preheat your broiler to a low setting.

 3. Select baking dish